nadethoughts/Aetheria/The Anchor’s Secret/Player Characters/Xander 'Floodbringer'.md

 Was asked to create a shield to protect the rest of the city of [[New Penmaris]], and it went wrong.
 The idea was to use the sea to create a barrier to protect it from environmental issues.
 Creating a Tsunami on another part of the city.

 # You worked side by side rescuing survivors from a capsized ferry near the harbor mouth.
 Whose quick thinking saved the most lives, and how did you celebrate after?
-[[Ryan's Character]] was able to disassemble the mast and use it as a bridge to help the people across to dry shore.
+[[Lil John]] was able to disassemble the mast and use it as a bridge to help the people across to dry shore.
 While [[Xander 'Floodbringer']] provided light for the people to walk to in the dark and provided healing for those who needed medical care.

-[[Ryan's Character]] and [[Xander 'Floodbringer']] Celebrated their rescue of the ferry by going to the [[Sunken Shore Saloon]] and drinking the night away.
-Ryan's Character discovered that not only is Xander reserved, but he is also depressed.
+[[Lil John]] and [[Xander 'Floodbringer']] Celebrated their rescue of the ferry by going to the [[Sunken Shore Saloon]] and drinking the night away. [[Lil John]] discovered that not only is Xander reserved, but he is also depressed.

 ### **Xander’s Drive to Enter Tidewatch Ward**